Jve386/Jve386/README.md

   - Previously worked as a **Full Stack Developer**, creating web and mobile applications with **Java**, **Flutter**, **Vue.js**, and **Spring Boot**.
   - Strong background in **data management, backend development**, and **process automation**.

-- **Founder & Manager** of a tech-focused online platform, organizing **live tech events** across Spain and building partnerships with industry sponsors.
+- Managed a tech-focused online platform, organizing live tech events across Spain and building partnerships with industry sponsors.

 ---